 Botox has been used in North America for over 20 years, and since the late 90’s for cosmetic purposes.
 It is designed to relax facial muscles to improve frown lines, horizontal forehead lines, crow’s feet, bunny lines, upper lip lines, and to reduce the appearance of prominent neck muscles.
-It is also used to the treatment of excessive sweating (hyperhydrosis).
+It is also used to the treatment of excessive sweating (hyperhydrosis) and migraines.
 Treatments may be repeated every 3-6 months (longer for sweating) and the effects are totally reversible with time.

 More recently, Xeomin and Dysport have been introduced into the Neuromodulator market.